SOAS, University of London

 July 22-23: Seminar on War, fear, empathy, and music

-This two-day seminar will introduce the philosophical, theoretical and experiential basis for MwB’s work and mission in using music to connect communities, bridge divides and heal the wounds of war.
-MwB’s founder and director, Laura Hassler, project manager and music therapist Chris Nicholson (Rwanda) and assistant trainer Amanda Koser-Gillespie (Northern Ireland) will speak on how community music and music therapy is applied within their projects in current and post-conflict regions.
-They will be joined by Angela Impey (Convenor, MA Music in Development) and other researchers who will speak to the relevance of cultural listening and explore how music is used in different contexts as a medium for self-representation, as political testimony, and as a catalyst for social change.
+Musicians without Borders and the MA Music in Development at SOAS, University of London, have partnered to organize a weekend seminar that will introduce the philosophical, theoretical and experiential basis for MwB’s work and mission in using music to connect communities, bridge divides and heal the wounds of war.
+MwB’s founder and director, Laura Hassler, project manager and music therapist Chris Nicholson (Rwanda), music educator and assistant trainer Amanda Koser-Gillespie (Northern Ireland), and researcher and MwB trainer Marion Haak-Schulenburg will speak on how community music and music therapy is applied within their projects in current and post-conflict regions.
+They will be joined by Angela Impey (Convenor, MA Music in Development) and other researchers and practitioners who will speak to the relevance of cultural listening and explore how music is used in different contexts as a medium for self-representation, as political testimony, and as a catalyst for social change.

 July 24-27: Four-day training for Community Music Leadership for Peacebuilding and Social Change